dscorbett/duployan-font/docs/width-system.md

 A stenogram (cursively connected sequence) like “𛰅𛱇𛰊” (<i>keg</i>) is entirely written from right to left.
-OpenType’s built-in width system would place the following non-cursive glyph to left of the final (leftmost) glyph, overlapping the middle of the stenogram.
+OpenType’s built-in width system would place the following non-cursive glyph to the left of the final (leftmost) glyph, overlapping the middle of the stenogram.

 This font therefore eschews OpenType’s width system for cursive glyphs and uses its own.